Fancy a road trip in gorgeous Slovenia? So did I!

 Day 2: Short escapade to Maribor

-Prolong your city sightseeing days by heading to Maribor, the 2nd largest city of Slovenia, located 90 minute drive away from the capital.
+Prolong your city sightseeing days by heading to Maribor, the 2nd largest city of Slovenia, located a 90-minute drive away from the capital.

-Insider tip: parking is free in the city in weekends!
+Insider tip: parking is free in the city on weekends!

 Day 3: Caves, Castles and Karst Formations